mrismanaziz/Reforestation/README.md

-## Did you hear about the new restaurant on the moon?
-The food is great, but there’s just no atmosphere.
+## "Why do seagulls fly over the ocean?"
+"Because if they flew over the bay, we'd call them bagels."